The Rediscovery of Man

 Even a used paperback copy of this work can bring in hundreds of

-him in behind-the-scenes Cold War operations; by one account, his
+involved him in behind-the-scenes Cold War operations; by one

-efforts in Korea led to the surrender of thousands of enemy
+account, his efforts in Korea led to the surrender of thousands of

-unlikely to wave the white flag.
-In his book, Linebarger suggested that
+made them unlikely to wave the white flag.
+In his book, Linebarger

 hardwiring—rendering them deaf-mutes—in order to withstand the